 Last but certainly not least, RSI helps traders determine and confirm general trends.
 By trading in the direction of the trend, you can make more money.
 RSI can show patterns the underlying price chart cannot, like double tops and bottoms as well as support and resistance, that predict price changes further ahead.

 - Intimidated by the thought of playing the stock market?
 You’re not alone.
-Many people who want to grow their wealth will put their money in the hands of a financial advisor, who can help you build a financial plan and choose investments that fit your goals and risk tolerance.
-Find the right advisor for you with our financial advisor matching tool, which will ask you a few questions and then match you with up to three advisors right in your area.
+Many people who want to grow their wealth will put their money in the hands of a financial advisor.
+Advisors can do many things, including helping you build a financial plan and choose investments that fit your goals and risk tolerance.
+Find an advisor using SmartAsset’s free financial advisor matching tool, which will pair you with up to three options in your area.
+Get started now.

-- Financial advisors do require minimum investment amounts.
-If you’re just starting out, you might not be able to meet that minimum.
+- Financial advisors often require minimum investment amounts.
+If you’re just starting out, you might not be able to meet these minimums.
 A good alternative for new investors is a robo-advisor, an automated service that chooses investments based on your goals and keeps your portfolio properly balanced.

 Photo Credit: © iStock/grinvalds, © iStock/SasinParaksa, © iStock/Kerkez